stackup-wallet/keystore/doc/spec.md

     Keystore->>Keystore: Verify proof
     Keystore->>Verifier: Call validateData
     Verifier->>Verifier: Verify data
-    Verifier->>Keystore: Return boolean
+    Verifier->>Keystore: Return validationData
-    Keystore->>Account: Return boolean
+    Keystore->>Account: Return validationData
 ```

 During the account's validation phase, it makes a call to the `validate` function on the `Keystore`.
 The `Keystore` MUST verify the UCMT proof.
 If ok, then the `Keystore` calls `validateData` on the `Verifier` encoded in the `node`.
-This will check if the given signature for the message is valid and returns the corresponding boolean value.
+This will check if the given signature for the message is valid and returns the corresponding validationData value.

 ### Stateless `Verifier`